Groundswell Extremists Plotted To Smear H.R. McMaster, FBI Agents

-Category: World Politics Hits: 4Crooks and Liars has been reporting for years about the extremist activism of the Groundswell group, led by Ginni Thomas, aka Mrs. Clarence Thomas.
+Category: World Politics Hits: 6Crooks and Liars has been reporting for years about the extremist activism of the Groundswell group, led by Ginni Thomas, aka Mrs. Clarence Thomas.
 Last year, C&L reported that the gang, including Mrs. Thomas and Republican Senate staffer Barbara Ledeen, fed Trump loyalty lists and blacklists designed to purge the government of non-loyalists.
 A bombshell story from The New York Times reveals the effort went way beyond that.
 From The Times: The campaign included a planned sting operation against Mr. Trump’s national security adviser at the time, H.R.
 McMaster, and secret surveillance operations against F.B.I. employees, aimed at exposing anti-Trump sentiment in the bureau’s ranks.
 The operations against the F.B.I., run by the conservative group Project Veritas, were conducted from a large home in the Georgetown section of Washington that rented for $10,000 per month.
 Female undercover operatives arranged dates with the F.B.I. employees with the aim of secretly recording them making disparaging comments about Mr. Trump.

 Read more https://crooksandliars.com/2021/05/ny-times-uncovers-conservative-plot